How to Build Interactive Demos in 2024 (+Examples)

 Step 2: Collect internal assets

-Once you’ve decided on your use case, it’s time to gather internal resources for inspiration for your demo build.
+Next, gather internal resources for inspiration for your demo build.
+Great jumping-off points for demo content include:

-If those don’t exist, we recommend hosting a brainstorming session with your CS, Sales, or Product team to clarify typical user “aha moments” — when users realize the value of your product.
+If those don’t exist, host a brainstorming session with your CS, Sales, or Product team to clarify typical user “a-ha moments” — times when users:

 • Understand exactly how the product will help them